intel/neural-compressor/docs/adaptor.md

 ```
 #### Query API Introduction

-The abstract class `QueryBackendCapability` is defined in [query.py](../lpot/adaptor/query.py#L21).
+The abstract class `QueryBackendCapability` is defined in [query.py](../neural_compressor/adaptor/query.py#L21).
 Each framework should inherit it and implement the member function if needed.
-Refer to Tensorflow implementation [TensorflowQuery](../lpot/adaptor/tensorflow.py#L628).
+Refer to Tensorflow implementation [TensorflowQuery](../neural_compressor/adaptor/tensorflow.py#L628).

 ## Customize a New Framework Backend

 Look at onnxruntime as an example.
 ONNX Runtime is a backend proposed by Microsoft, and is based on the MLAS kernel by default.
-Onnxruntime already has [quantization tools](https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/python/tools/quantization), so the question becomes how to integrate onnxruntime quantization tools into LPOT.
+Onnxruntime already has [quantization tools](https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/python/tools/quantization), so the question becomes how to integrate onnxruntime quantization tools into Neural Compressor.

 1. Capability